ravimnm/agentic-fleet-intelligence-system/README.md

 This project is a **fleet risk intelligence and predictive maintenance platform** that combines:

 - telemetry ingestion
 - machine learning-based failure prediction
 - rule-based diagnostics
 - modular processing (agent-style architecture)
 - full-stack visualization
+- **Gen-AI capabilities** including LLM-powered chatbot, RAG-based contextual responses, and AI-generated explanations

-It is designed as a **production-style prototype** demonstrating backend architecture, ML integration, and decision workflows for fleet operations.
+It is designed as a **production-style prototype** demonstrating backend architecture, ML integration, decision workflows, and hybrid intelligence for fleet operations.

 ---